cloro

 How we tested

-We picked 30 representative queries split across the five verticals — six per vertical — that match the most common 2026 use cases:
+We picked 30 representative queries — six per vertical — that match the most common 2026 use cases:

-- General SERP: head-term commercial queries (“best laptops for programming”, “saas accounting software”) and informational queries (“how to deduct home office expenses”) in U.S. English
+• General SERP: commercial head terms (“best laptops for programming”) and informational queries (“how to deduct home office expenses”) in U.S. English.

-- Maps: city-scoped business queries (“dentists near Brooklyn NY”, “coffee shops Mission District San Francisco”)
+• Maps: city-scoped business queries (“dentists near Brooklyn NY”).

-- Images: product image searches (“herman miller aeron”), and visual-research queries (“modernist living room interiors”)
+• Images: product searches (“herman miller aeron”) and visual-research queries (“modernist living room interiors”).

-- Jobs: location + role queries (“senior product manager remote”, “data engineer Austin TX”)
+• Jobs: location + role queries (“senior product manager remote”).

-- Business Profile: brand + service queries (“Joe’s Pizza Manhattan reviews”, “AT&T store hours Brooklyn”)
+• Business Profile: brand + service queries (“Joe’s Pizza Manhattan reviews”).

-For each query and tool, we recorded five axes:
+For each query and tool we scored five axes:

-- Coverage — does the tool return parsed JSON for this vertical, raw HTML, or nothing?
+1. Coverage — parsed JSON for the vertical, raw HTML, or nothing.

-Where pricing has moved since we tested, we’ve noted it.
-The market is in flux — re-check vendor pricing pages before committing.
+Where pricing has moved since we tested, we note it.
+The market is in flux, so re-check vendor pricing pages before committing.

 What we focused on (and what’s out of scope)

-- The official Google Custom Search JSON API — covered in the FAQ above.
-Limited to a curated index without ads, AI Overview, People Also Ask, or related searches, and capped at 10,000 paid queries per day.
-Not a real production option for SERP intelligence.
+• The official Google Custom Search JSON API — a curated index with no ads, AI Overview, People Also Ask, or related searches, capped at 10,000 paid queries per day.
+Not a production option for SERP intelligence.

-- Headless browser frameworks (Playwright, Selenium, Puppeteer-extra) — these are libraries you’d use to build a Google scraper, not Google scrapers themselves.
-We compare DIY costs against managed APIs in the DIY vs buying section.
+• Headless browser frameworks (Playwright, Selenium, Puppeteer) — libraries you’d use to build a Google scraper, not scrapers themselves.
+We cost DIY against managed APIs in the DIY vs buying section.

-- Generic data brokers and prepackaged datasets — fine for a one-time query but unsuitable for tracking that needs daily or weekly freshness on your specific keyword set.
+• Generic data brokers — fine for a one-time pull, but unsuitable for daily or weekly freshness on your keyword set.

-- Tools that only scrape ranking and ignore the SERP envelope — in 2026, position-only rank tracking misses AI Overview presence, sponsored ads, PAA, and related searches.
-The post-AIO SERP is the unit; partial coverage isn’t enough.
+• Rank-only tools — position-only tracking misses AI Overview presence, ads, PAA, and related searches.
+The post-AIO SERP is the unit, and partial coverage isn’t enough.

 The four hard truths of Google scraping in 2026

-Until September 11, 2025, scrapers retrieved 100 results in one request via &num=100.
-Now they paginate 10 at a time — a 10× request multiplier that flows directly to per-call cost and to API rate limits.
-Per Logical Position’s coverage, every major rank tracking platform absorbed infrastructure cost increases of similar magnitude, and most have updated pricing tiers to reflect it.
+Until September 11, 2025, scrapers pulled 100 results in one request.
+Now they paginate 10 at a time — a 10× request multiplier that flows straight to per-call cost and rate limits.
+Per Logical Position’s coverage, every major rank-tracking platform absorbed similar infrastructure increases and updated pricing tiers.

-The practical implication: if you need top-100 results, expect to pay 5–10× more than 2024-era quotes from the same vendor.
-If you only need top-10, pricing held roughly flat.
-Plan accordingly.
+The practical implication is simple.
+Need top-100 results, and you should expect to pay 5–10× more than 2024-era quotes from the same vendor.
+Need only top-10, and pricing held roughly flat.

 2. AI Overview parsing is now table stakes